$\mathcal{O}$-operators and related structures on Leibniz algebras: Acknowledgments

 \section{Acknowledgments}

-\quad The work is supported by the National Natural Science Foundation of China (grant no. 11401530), Simons Foundation (grant no. 523868) and the Natural Science Foundation of Zhejiang Province of China (grant no. LY19A010001).
+\quad The work is supported by the National Natural Science Foundation of China (grant no. 12171303), Simons Foundation (grant no. 523868), the Natural Science Foundation of Zhejiang Province of China (grant no. LY19A010001) and the Science and Technology Planning Project of Zhejiang Province (2022C01118).

 \baselineskip=16pt